Skip to main content

 Signs that the current spike in inflation will be followed by resilience, rather than a return to sub-2% inflation will likely be indicated by the labour market.
 The result of strong demand for workers and reluctant supply due to ongoing wage insurance schemes has been increased wage pressures.
 The US Federal Reserve expects that labour participation will increase as government support programmes end but persistent wage pressures beyond this would contest the view that considerable slack in the labour market remains.

-Some of the disinflationary forces that have been at work to keep inflation low over the last decade such as automation, offshoring of supply and weak labour unions are still at play but equally the policy of austerity that supressed activity and wages has been done away with in favour of a new fiscal policy regime particularly in the US.
+Some of the disinflationary forces that have been at work to keep inflation low over the last decade such as automation, offshoring of supply and weak labour unions are still at play but equally the policy of austerity that suppressed activity and wages has been done away with in favour of a new fiscal policy regime particularly in the US.
 Undoubtedly, the landscape has shifted from government deleveraging to counteract easy monetary supply to now central banks and governments moving in the same direction.
 The market hasn’t waited for confirmation either way.
 The five-year breakeven inflation rate, a measure that shows the markets expectation for inflation, has risen to a post-Great Recession high as investors seek compensation for the near-term risks that inflation is persistent.

 What is the impact for Equities?